-Sri Lanka condenses masses of amazing travel opportunities into one tiny country.
-Miles of unspoilt coastline with world-class surf, ancient civilisations, UNESCO heritage sites, elephants, whales and one of the biggest festivals in South East Asia.
+Sri Lanka condenses a vast array of amazing travel opportunities into one tiny country.
+It has miles of unspoilt coastline with world-class surf, ancient civilisations, UNESCO heritage sites, elephants, whales, and one of the biggest festivals in Southeast Asia.

 The climate is tropical, with distinct wet and dry seasons.
-There are two monsoons though, which can be confusing, and depending on where you are in the country you may find your time very wet or completely dry!
-The good thing is that there is always a "dry season" spot to go to, but be prepared - feedback from our students suggests that wet and dry seasons shouldn't be wholly relied upon and it is not uncommon for the heavens to open for half an hour.
-Sometimes that can be quite refreshing though!
+There are two monsoons, though, which can be confusing, and depending on where you are in the country, you may find your time very wet or completely dry!
+The good thing is that there is always a "dry season" spot to go to, but be prepared - feedback from our students suggests that wet and dry seasons shouldn't be wholly relied upon, and it is not uncommon for the heavens to open for half an hour.

-Whatever the weather, there is masses to do in Sri Lanka.
+Whatever the weather, there's plenty to do in Sri Lanka.

 Please note that there have been some concerns over the welfare of the elephants at Pinnewala.
 Students are advised to give them space and not to touch them (no matter how tempting it is!).